mattstyles/raid/README.md

 })
 ```

-State is held within the signal, changes can be triggered by emitting action objects and using mutator functions to mutate the state.
+State is held within the signal, changes can be triggered by emitting action objects and using update functions to mutate the state.

 ```js
 import {Signal} from 'raid'